 "A good skating rink under the proper conditions beats all the ballrooms in the world." - G.U.S.
 Vieth

 Nothing is usually perfect on the first try.
 The story of The Glaciarium in London, England is a prime example.
 In 1841, Henry Kirk and William Bradwell orchestrated what is believed to be the world's first attempt at an artificial ice surface.
-Located in a seed room on the grounds of a nursery near Dorset Square, the surface of their 12 X 6 foot rink on Baker Street was a mix of alum, lard, salt and sulphur.
+Located in a seed room on the grounds of a nursery near Dorset Square, the surface of their 12 X 6 foot rink at the Egyptian Hall on Baker Street was a mix of alum, lard, salt and sulphur.
 Three years later, a second rink dubbed The Glaciarium And Frozen Lake opened on Grafton Street.
 A June edition of 1844's "Littell's Living Age" described this effort as "extremely convenient for such as may be desirous of engaging in the graceful and manly pastime of skating."
 Pamela Pilbeam's book "Madame Tussaud And The History Of Waxworks" explains that the ice in this rink was made of soda.
 Pilbeam also explained the first Glaciarium's appeal was pretty short lived.
 By 1845, the venue was renamed the Glypotheka and used to sell paintings.

 Over thirty years passed and during this period, a man named W.A.
 Parker discovered a process where ice could be made using carbonic acid and brine, which was believed suitable to withstand the hard use of a blade.
 In the early 1870's, William Newton developed an ice rink in New York using carbonic acid, ammonia gas and ether to develop the artificial ice but it to was short lived in its run.
 Back over the pond to the UK, it was John Gamgee who revived the idea of artificial skating rinks when he opened version 2.0 of The Glaciarium.
 Gamgee's Glaciarium was in a canvas shed with a small 24 X 16 ice surface.
 It was operated with a steam engine powering a heat exchanger in which sulphuric acid was used to cool glycerine.
 The glycerine was pumped through the ice to keep it frozen.
 The shed was reportedly insulated with concrete, dry earth, cow hair and tar.
 Copper pipes were buried in the ice.